kunal-g1/220-recursive-program-layout-and-execution/README.md

 - `src/main.c` — driver + recursion functions
 - `docs/memory_layout.md` — detailed mapping to our Software CPU (stack frames, CALL/RET)
 - `CMakeLists.txt`, `Makefile`, `.gitignore`

+## Mapping Function Calls and Recursion to the Software CPU
+In our Software CPU design, we have general-purpose registers (such as **A** and **B**), a program counter (**PC**), a stack pointer (**SP**), and a block of **RAM**.
+To support function calls and recursion, we reserve the top of RAM for a **stack**.
+The stack pointer starts at the top and moves downward as data is pushed.

+We can define two conceptual instructions:

+- **CALL address** – push the return address on the stack and jump to the function address.
+- **RET** – pop the return address from the stack and jump back to the caller.

+When our driver program calls `factorial` on the Software CPU, the control unit executes **CALL**, which pushes the return address and sets **PC** to the factorial code.
+`factorial` stores its parameter `n` in the current stack frame and may use registers **A** and **B** for intermediate results.
+A recursive `CALL factorial(n-1)` repeats this process, so many copies of `factorial` are active on the stack at once, each with a different `n` value.

+Once the **base case** is reached, each **RET** instruction restores the previous PC and stack pointer, and the partially computed results are combined as control returns to each caller.

+This matches the behavior of recursion in C but expressed using our own CPU architecture.